nus-cs2103-AY2122S2/ip/docs/README.md

 Duke will add the deadline to the task list

 ```
-You now have a total of 9 tasks in your list!
+You now have a total of 9 duke.tasks in your list!
 Subarashii!
 ```

 ### `mark` - Mark a task